 Next, prepare your soil and add any amendments (compost, natural fertilizer, etc) of your choice.
 You’re ready to get started!

-If you aren’t sure what to plant this month, get a customized vegetable planting schedule and get out in the garden!
+If you want to know exactly what to plant each month, get a customized vegetable planting schedule.